dret/lectures/iot-spring15/asdl/BART.md

 #### http://internet-of-bart/schema-documentation/#train

-Represents a moving Bart train.
+Represents a moving BART train.
 A train is an ensemble of cars.

 ### car